 One key strategy that states can deploy is ensuring that SUD treatment services are rooted in a well-defined, consistent approach for identifying the appropriate level of care for people with SUD.
-Such systems long have been in place for other chronic conditions, but the stigmatization of people with SUD historically resulted in them receiving little or no treatment or ad hoc treatment.
-Currently, with SUD prevention and treatment now far more likely to be covered, as well as an influx of federal dollars in response to the COVID-19 pandemic, it is more important than ever to establish a strong, consistent framework for evidence-based addiction care.
-The ASAM Criteria® provides a framework for organizing addiction treatment in clinical trials and effectiveness in real world settings.
+Such systems have long been in place for other chronic conditions, but the stigmatization of people with SUD historically resulted in them receiving little or no treatment or ad hoc treatment.
+Currently, with SUD prevention and treatment now far more likely to be covered, as well as an influx of funding for SUD treatment and opioid settlements, it is more important than ever to establish a strong, consistent framework for evidence-based addiction care.
+The ASAM Criteria® provides a framework for organizing addiction treatment in clinical trials and effectiveness in real world settlings.
 This toolkit details strategies for the improvement and standardization of the delivery of individualized SUD services using The ASAM Criteria.

-The ASAM Criteria is the most widely used set of evidence-based guidelines for patient placement, continued stay, and transfer of patients with addictive, substance-related and co-occurring conditions.
-By rooting SUD services in a common framework such as The ASAM Criteria, states can ensure that everyone is "speaking the same language" when it comes to SUD prevention and treatment.
+The ASAM Criteria is the most widely used set of evidence-based standards for patient placement, continued service, and transitions of patients with addictive, substance-related and co-occurring conditions.
+By rooting SUD services in a common framework such as The ASAM Criteria, states can ensure that everyone is "speaking the same language" when it comes to SUD treatment.
 The toolkit offers high-level strategies for integrating The ASAM Criteria into a state's approach to SUD services, as well as potential pathways that states can pursue, implementation vehicles, state examples, and model legislative, regulatory, and contractual language from which states can draw.
 This toolkit was developed for educational and discussion purposes only.